driesdesmet/django-app-skel/README.md

 * An app skeleton
 * Setuptools
-* Todo lines for IDE's to pick up on
+* Todo lines for IDE's to pick up on.

 ## How to use this template to create your app ##